vincentgiraud/react-ui-builder/README.md

 	    }
     };

-    module.expotrs = Components;
+    module.exports = Components;

 **LibraryComponents** - library of components, for example: ReactBootstrap

 **Group1, Group2** - groups of components, which will be displayed on left-side panel of builder.

-**Component1, Component2, …** - React classes, names has to be unique whithin Components space
+**Component1, Component2, …** - React classes, names has to be unique within Components space

 	Note: builder displays the source code of a component
 	      if it finds the following expression for component variable: